dashpilot/gitzip/README.md

 # gitzip
-Zip and download the contents of a private/public repo on demand
+Zip and download the contents of a subfolder in a private/public repo on demand

 # How to